prsbrc/Miscellaneous/README.md

 DSPUIMWDW shows how to use API QUILNGTX for a easy window.

 CLCEAP is an example how to calculate a checkdigit with mod10

+CRYPT, CRYPTIFSCL and CRYPTIFSC1: encrypt or decrypt streamfiles via openssh and tdes